-Special support provision can include:

-Availability of regular contact with each student in a quiet and confidential environment.
-Difficulties can be discussed and support assessed as necessary.

-Arranging specialist support and equipment Organising special assessment arrangements Giving advice on adapted accommodation Help to access Disabled Students Allowance

-Liaison with other services who can provide more specialist help and advice if necessary, for example - Disability North or RNIB

-The facility to recommend special examination arrangements when

-The facility to recommend special examination arrangements when needed in conjunction with the Examinations office

-The facility to liaise with schools to allow a student to fulfil course.

-The facility to liaise with schools to allow a student to fulfil course requirements.
-This could include extending deadlines on pieces of work or changing how a student is able to complete practical work, placements or field-work.
-An educational role in relation to other members of the University staff.
-This may include staff awareness training or the provision of advice and appropriate literature

-Liaison with Estates to ensure that the physical environment is made as accessible as far as possible

-Registers of support workers available for help in finding appropriate support in lectures, seminars tutorials laboratory and field work etc. This can include the use of note-taking support, readers, communication support technical support or whatever is appropriate.
+Newcastle BSC (Hons) Marine Biology Programme Specification 12 Special support provision can include: Availability of regular contact with each student in a quiet and confidential environment.
+Difficulties can be discussed and support assessed as necessar ry.
+Arranging specialist support and equipment Organising special assessment arrangements Giving advice on adapted accommodation Help to access Disabled Students Allowance Liaison with other services who can provide more specialist help o and advice if necessary, for example - Disability North or RNIB The facility to recommend special examination arrangements when needed in conjunction with the Examinations office The facility to liaise with schools to allow a student to fulfil of requirements.
+This could include extending deadlines on pie work or changing how a student is able to complete practical placements or field-work.
+An educational role in relation to members of the University staff.
+This may include staff awa reness training or the provision of advice and appropriate literature Liaison with Estates to ensure that the physical environment is made as accessible as far as possible Registers of support workers available for help in finding appro support in lectures, seminars tutorials laboratory and field wo This can include the use of note-taking support, re communication support technical support or whatever is approp priate.
+Learning resources . .
+Marine Laboratory, the Research Vessel Bernicia, Robinson Li • Medical School Library, Computing facilities.
+Students are ur 0 check their emails regularly as well as checking the Universit y web pages for notes and reading lists.

-Learning resources

-Resources available for students include: the Dove Marine Laboratory, the Research Vessel Bernicia, Robinson Library, Medical School Library, Computing facilities.
-Students are urged to check their emails regularly as well as checking the University web pages for notes and reading lists.

-Methods for evaluating and improving the quality and standards of teaching and learning:
+14 Methods for evaluating and improving the quality and standards of teaching and learning:

-Module reviews
+• Module reviews